Cojacfar/FlaskWeb/python-create-deploy-flask.md

 1. On the overview page, scroll down to **Development Tools**.
 2. Select **Extensions > Add**.
 3. Scroll through the list to find the version of Python you want.
-For this tutorial, we will be going with **Python 3.6.1 x64**.
+For this tutorial, we are going with **Python 3.6.1 x64**.

 ## Environment
 ### Web Application Configuration Files
-Our Flask Deployment will use Fast CGI to interface with the web application server.
-In order to accomplish this, we will need to add two files.
-First, we'll create a file that is required for every deployment type, `web.config`.
+Our Flask Deployment uses Fast CGI to interface with the web application server.
+In order to configure Azure for Fast CGI, we need to add two files.
+First, we create a file that is required for every deployment type, `web.config`.
 This file tells the Web Application Server how we want it to actually run our program.

  **web.config** file:
 ```xml